snimu/blog/contents/the-perfect-vlm/article.md

 ![Image generation: training](images/multi-scale-image-generation-training.png)

-In the image above, I have left out the diffusion process, but of course that can be parallelized.
+> Training a multi-scale, bidirectional-per-scale, masked-token image-generation model.
+The diffusion model is not shown here, but its training can of course be parallelized.

 My worry is that the distances between the un-masked images at different scales are higher than they will be during inference.
 This would cause a distribution shift between training and inference.